 Cabral Discovers Brazil

-Richard Cavendish explains how a fleet led by Pedro Alvarez Cabral reached the Brazilian coast on April 21st, 1500.
+A fleet led by Pedro Álvares Cabral reached the Brazilian coast on April 22nd, 1500.

 After a solemn Mass attended by the king in Lisbon, the fleet left the mouth of the Tagus early in March and sailed south-west past the African coast before turning out into the Atlantic to get the benefit of the prevailing winds and currents.
 Apparently carried further west than intended, Cabral’s ships crossed the Atlantic at its narrowest point and bumped accidentally into Brazil.
 This is the generally accepted story, at any rate, though there are suggestions that Portuguese voyagers had secretly reached the South American coast earlier and that Cabral’s landfall was no accident.
 At least it is clear that the Americas would have been discovered before long even if Columbus had not sailed the ocean blue in 1492.